olliw42/mLRS/docs/PARAMETERS.md

 Brief description of the paranmeters for configuring mLRS.
 The parameters fall into three categories:

 1. Parameters common to Tx and Rx.
 These need to be configured to be identical for Tx and Rx, in order for a connection to be possible.
+For an arbitrary receiver, this can be achieved by binding the receiver to the Tx module.

 2. Parameters for Tx.